 That's when the line of LeClair, Eric Lindros, and Keith Jones went to work.

 LeClair knotted the game 50 seconds into the stanza, then completed a hat trick to give the Flyers their first lead of the game with 5:07 remaining.
-Jones then made it a two-goal lead 47 seconds later, before LeClair tallied for a fourth time and Chris Gratton managed his first of a frustrating year.
+Jones then made it a two-goal lead 47 seconds later, before LeClair tallied for a fourth time and Chris Gratton managed to net his first of a frustrating year.

 2000 -- Mark Recchi scored two third period goals -- including the game-winner with 59 seconds remaining -- as the Flyers erased a late-second period two-goal deficit in a 4-3 triumph over the Columbus Blue Jackets at Nationwide Arena.